Overview

 History of Open Expression

-As outlined by the 2011 Taskforce on Dissent, Protest & Community Report, the University Senate charged a task force in October 2012 to review and rewrite the Respect for Open Expression Policy.
+As outlined by the 2011 Taskforce on Dissent, Protest & Community Report, the University Senate charged a task force in October 2012 to review and rewrite the Open Expression Policy.
 A revised policy was presented to the University Senate in October 2013 for ratification and the policy revisions passed the Senate unanimously.